 Should you water your lawn after applying fungicide?

 Watering a lawn after applying fungicide depends on the type of fungicide you’re using.
 It’s recommended to water down systemic fungicides into the soil for uptake by grass.
-For contact fungicides, do not water your lawn after application, but you may need to apply on wet grass.
+Do not water your lawn after application for contact fungicides, but you may need to apply on wet grass.
 Read the label for proper instructions.

 In short, there are two types of fungicides you need to know: